-One solution might have been to just make those snippets longer.
+One solution might have been just to make those snippets longer.
 Seems like a good approach.
 But the short length of search results is also one of the positives of using Google, in that you can look at a good number of results at the same time to make a quick decision as to which pages you might want to visit in response to your query.
-By providing a flyout that can show you more text, or a thumbnail, Google made it easier to look closer at search results which might have captured your attention without having to actually visit the page.
+In addition, by providing a flyout that can show you more text, or a thumbnail, Google made it easier to look closer at search results that might have captured your attention without visiting the page.

 That’s one of the benefits of showing instant previews, but what are the costs?
 For one, site owners who rely upon the search engine to deliver visitors to their pages might not get those visits, especially if the design of their page isn’t persuasive or interesting enough to convince people to visit.